Jeff-Ding/Soundtrackify/README.md

 * The desired soundtrack data for each movie resides in this “info” attribute, however, it is an undifferentiated text field that also contains information for runtimes, plots, budgets, languages, etc. Including soundtrack information, that are a total of 113 information categories in the “info" attribute.
 * To differentiate the information category, another attribute “info_type_id” is used.
 It takes on an int between 1 and 113 to specify the information type.
 The actual names of the types that correspond to these numbers are in a relation info_type(id, info).
 * A query was performed on info_type to find the id # associated with info = “soundtrack”.
 This was saved into a local variable soundtrack_id.
-* The soundtrack information in the “info” attribute partially follows the form, as specified by IMDb’s submission guidelines (http://www.imdb.com/updates/guide/soundtracks):
+* The soundtrack information in the “info” attribute partially follows the form, as specified by [IMDb’s submission guidelines](http://www.imdb.com/updates/guide/soundtracks):

 	*"Title of Song" Written by person(s)/group Performed by person(s)/group*
 * When a person/group has their own page on IMDb, their name shows up on the website as a hyperlink, which manifests in the “info” field as single quotes around the person/group name, followed by “(qv)”.
 E.g. “Performed by ‘Elvis Presley’ (qv)”.
 If Elvis didn’t have his own IMDb page, he would show as “Performed by Elvis Presley” in the “info” field.